Neethukp93/Angular-8-login-example-with-jwt-and-primeng-componets/README.md

   - send the data with api you will get response.

-- run the angular application try login with the credentials.
+- run the angular application and try login with the credentials.

 Moreover, I have done Jest configuration preset for this Angular application.